maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 - `GcInner<T>`: The inner data type, which contains `T` and any other information we may need to keep track of our data.
 - `GcHeader`: Internal book-keeping information.

-To begin, we have no extra information we need to store in `GcHeader`, so we can knock that one out quickly:
+To begin, we have no extra information we need to store in `GcHeader`, so we can knock it out quickly:

 ```rust
 struct GcHeader;
 ```

-`GcInner<T>` is just the header and the data, so that is equally simple:
+`GcInner<T>` is just the header and the data, so it is equally simple:

 ```rust
 struct GcInner<T> {